sigpwny/sigpwny.github.io-jekyll/_meetings/2021-01-tutorial.md

 	"Just go through the slides, take breaks when neccesary.
 This meeting will not be in the 15/45 format", "Help everyone get access to a linux/unix terminal.
-Wether it be Ubuntu, Mac, or WSL", "Help everyone with the netcat challenge, get them into bandit", "Teach everyone about SIGPwny as a club, the opportunities we have, the 5 major topics of security, etc.
+Wether it be Ubuntu, Mac, or WSL", "Help everyone with the netcat challenge, get them into bandit", "Teach everyone about SIGPwny as a club, the opportunities we have, the 5 major topics of security, etc."
 ]
 list-of-topics: [
 	"Terminal",